 The free education continues into university for students from the EU, but fees apply to students from outside the EU/EEA.

-Compared to the NHS in the UK, the largely state funded Swedish healthcare system does incur some additional charges.
+Compared to the NHS, the largely state funded Swedish healthcare system does incur some additional charges.
 State subsidies are on offer however to make these and other aspects of life affordable.

-Annual top-ups to see a doctor are unlikely to exceed £100 but you may wish to consider private healthcare depending on your circumstances.
+Annual top-ups to see a doctor are unlikely to exceed £100 but you may wish to consider private healthcare, as many do, depending on your circumstances.

 Swedes are widely rated as world number two at English as a second language.
 Having said that you will find it hard to get a job without at least a basic grasp of the language.

 Signing up for Swedish for immigrants (SFI) or undergoing a course on a language app like Duolingo could be a step in the right direction.

 It is also a good idea to check with Swedish Customs if you’re unsure of the rules regarding bringing a specific item with you – particularly food, medicine, tobacco and alcohol.